39 results found with an empty search

 - 1970s Bathroom Makeover

 If you live in a home built before 1950, the nostalgic charm of your bathroom was likely legit, flat-out, 100% destroyed many years ago.
 Sometime around 1970, people decided to get rid of their pedestal sinks and pink toilets, causing the rest of us a few headaches and the (expensive) urge to renovate our bathrooms back to their original glory.
 When I bought my 1920s bungalow , it was pretty obvious that the bathroom had been renovated a few times.
 Did it look horrible?
 Meh.
 Was it fixable without spending a fortune?
 Yes!
 It just needed a little love.
 The tile floor isn't bad.
 It's not original to the house, but I don't mind it.
 I'm not sure why they put it on the vanity or didn't use any grout, but it's fine .
-This 1970s bathroom only needed a few tweaks to be a happier space: The wallpaper needed to be removed The wood vanity needed a coat of white paint The room needed a BIG dose of color I was fortunate to be able to hire someone to remove the wallpaper and paint the walls white before moving in, so I can't take credit for that part.
+This 1970s bathroom only needed a few tweaks to be a happier space: The wallpaper needed to be removed The wood vanity needed a coat of white paint The room needed a BIG dose of color I was fortunate to have hired someone to remove the wallpaper and paint the walls white before moving in, so I can't take credit for that part.
 A couple of months after I moved in, I tackled the vanity.
 Paint can transform a space like pure magic, which did not disappoint in this scenario.
 It helped so much!
 Sweet, sweet progress.
 The last step was to add A LOT of color, which is one of my favorite things to do while decorating.
 I will say that having a large vanity is nice from a decor and storage standpoint.
 My brain wants a 1920s pedestal sink in here, but I get why it's not the first choice for people anymore.
 I found my mirrored tray at a flea market a few years ago.
 I often come across them, but I had never seen one like this.
 The colors were my starting point when decorating the bathroom.
-Links: Salt Lamp Night Light / Vintage Perfume Bottle From there, I added a framed piece of embroidered fabric, floating shelves , and a bunch of knickknacks.
+Links: Salt Lamp Night Light / Vintage Perfume Bottle From there, I added a framed piece of embroidered fabric, floating shelves , and a bunch of knick-knacks.
 The bathroom is pretty tiny, so I didn't have room to add a cabinet or table.
 I thought about an over-the-toilet cabinet but opted for white shelves instead.
 And they were extra fun to decorate.
-I've been slowly adding to my vintage medicine and toiletry collection.
-Two of my latest additions are the cough drops (still in the box!) and a bottle of cough syrup with chloroform in it.
+I've been slowly adding to my vintage apothecary collection.
+Two of my latest additions are the cough drops (still in the box) and a bottle of cough syrup containing chloroform.
 Nobody truly understands how exciting these things are to me.
 Lol.
 Speaking of shelves, it took me almost a year, but I finally put some in the shower.
 These are the stick-on kind and very sturdy.
 Oh, and I'm not afraid to show off my Navage .
-This thing has changed my sinuses for the better, and I will continue to use it twice a day forever.
+This thing has improved my sinuses for the better, and I will continue to use it twice a day forever.
 Other links: Honest Face Cleanser / Dae Signature Shampoo The Shining is one of my favorite movies, and the bathroom scene will be permanently embedded in my brain.
 If you know, you know.
 I found this art print on Etsy, and it's perfect .
 I hear that clear orange shower curtains make you happier.
 Actually, I didn't hear that, but I can confirm they help.
 Other links: Shower Curtain Rod / Clear Hooks / Vintage Mustard Dispenser (perfect for hand soap) / Similar Mirror / Orange Toilet Paper (lol) Hi, Norman.
-I hope this post is a good reminder that you can be happy with what you have without spending a lot of money.
+I hope this post serves as a reminder that you can be happy with what you have without spending a lot of money.
 I have an old pedestal sink waiting for me in the basement, but I'm not in a hurry to put it in here anymore. xoxo, Jacki More room tours: Vintage Living Room Tour Spare Room + Open Closet Makeover Pink and Blue Bedroom Tour Vintage Dining Room Tour

 - Photos of My House From the 1980s (And the Story Behind Them!)